Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ## Customize field migrations

-You can customize field migrations to customize the default mappings of fields of page types, modules, and forms.
+You can customize field migrations to customize the default mappings of fields of page types, modules, system objects, and forms.
 In the `Migration.Tool.Extensions/CommunityMigrations` folder, create a new file with a class that implements the `IFieldMigration` interface.
 Implement the following properties and methods required by the interface:

 - `Rank` - An integer property that determines the order in which migrations are applied.
 Use a value lower than *100000*, as that is the value for system migrations.
 - `ShallMigrate` - A boolean method that specifies whether the migration shall be applied for the current field.
 Use properties of the `FieldMigrationContext` object passed as an argument to the method to evaluate the condition.
 For each field, the migration with the lowest rank that returns `true` from the `ShallMigrate` method is used.